cassun/dropboxapiv2/README.md

 # dropboxapiv2
-This is an api, written in c++, to access dropbox data with Oauth2.0 and dropbox api v2.
+This is an api, written in c++, to access dropbox data by dropbox api v2.

-Currently, this project only supports the download and upload functionality.
+Currently, this project supports the download, upload and delete file.

+To decrease dependencies, i didn't use json library.
+Instead, I parse the only information I need.

 Dependencies
 ------